You know you are CHURCH OF CHRIST if you…

 “And as I began to speak, the Holy Spirit fell upon them, as upon us at the beginning.
 Then I remembered the word of the Lord, how He said, ‘John indeed baptized with water, but you shall be baptized with the Holy Spirit.’”
 Acts 11:15-16

-7. Stress the importance of water baptism ‘for the forgiveness of sins,’ whereas Christianity emphasizes forgiveness by placing faith in Jesus Christ.
+7. Stress the importance of being water baptized ‘for the forgiveness of sins,’ rather than by placing faith in Jesus Christ.

 “…that they may receive the forgiveness of sins and an inheritance among those who are sanctified by faith in Me.”
 Acts 26:18